AdaCore/spark2014/docs/lrm/source/generic-units.rst

 Any generic unit is in |SPARK|, regardless of whether it contains constructs that are not normally in |SPARK|.
-[Analysis is not performed on a generic unit; a generic unit generates no proof obligations].
+[Analysis is not performed on a generic unit; a generic unit generates no verification conditions].

 Generic Declarations
 --------------------